joblisttoday/.github/profile/README.md

 - discover available job board providers https://providers.joblist.today
 - try the job list api https://api.joblist.today
 - community chat [#joblist.today:matrix.org](https://matrix.to/#/%23joblist.today%3Amatrix.org)
+- [gitlab](https://gitlab.com/joblist) for the rest of the project's code and data

 It is all libre software and crowdsourced open data, feel free to comment and contribute.